sinabaghal/sinabaghal.github.io/_pages/SOKOBAN.md

+---
-# Masked Diffusion Generates Solvable Sokoban Puzzles Without Solvability Supervision
+title: "Masked Diffusion Generates Solvable Sokoban Puzzles Without Solvability Supervision"
+permalink: /sokoban/
+author_profile: true
+---

 This work presents a transformer-based diffusion model for generating Sokoban puzzles.
 The training pipeline is adapted from the MD4 paper [1], and the dataset is DeepMind's Boxoban [2].
 The final model, along with instructions for generating new puzzles, is available [here](https://github.com/sinabaghal/SokobanPlayground).
 See [here](https://htmlpreview.github.io/?https://github.com/sinabaghal/SokobanPlayground/blob/main/playground.html) for a playground of already-generated puzzles.